ik21191/spring-multi-module/spring-boot-jwt/README.md

 * Java 17
 * Spring Boot 3.2(with virtual threads)
 * Maven
-* Use docker-compose
+* Use docker-compose - Not in use
-* TestContainers for Integration Tests
+* TestContainers for Integration Tests - Not in use
 * JDBC Client
 * Swagger API documentation
 * TODO: Monitoring and Observability using Spring Boot Actuator and Micrometer